PatrickJYKang/patrickjykang/scanner.md

 ## Reflections

+A personal reflection on this project:

+### Technical

 A list of things to consider in future when working with similar components or for replication of this project:

  - Isolate every single source of error: for example, on a the stepper motors, those may be faulty code, a faulty CNC shield, a faulty stepper driver, a faulty power supply, or a faulty stepper.